Design your impact

 After the impact, the next stage is the outcome.
 The outcome is related to the expected impact of the project.
-During this stage, the group defines the smaller or greater changes wished to be achieved and answers to the following question: what is the project’s contribution to these changes.
-This can include for example changes in behavior, motivation, skills, teaching quality, self confidence, stereotypes, awareness and so on.
+During this stage, the group defines the smaller or greater changes wished to be achieved and answers the following question: what is the project’s contribution to these changes?
+This can include for example changes in behavior, motivation, skills, teaching quality, self-confidence, stereotypes, awareness, and so on.

 If we look at the desired impact defined in the stage above, it’s possible to observe that in order to contribute to this impact, it is necessary to attain (behavioral) changes with the stakeholders of the project in question.